-20. TRADE AND OTHER RECEIVABLES (continued)
+21. TRADE AND OTHER RECEIVABLES (continued)

-The terms and conditions of the receivables from subsidiaries and related parties are disclosed in note 32.
+The terms and conditions of the receivables from subsidiaries and related parties are disclosed in note 33.
 Trade receivables are non-interest bearing and are generally on 30 day terms.

-Included in the amount due from subsidiaries is a loan of EUR4,250,000 which is unsecured, interest free and repayable on demand.
+Included in the amount due from subsidiaries in 2013 was a loan of EUR4,250,000 which was unsecured, interest free and repayable on demand.